albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 ^^^^^^^^^^^^^^

-.. js:function:: generator.getstatus()
+.. sq:function:: generator.getstatus()

 returns the status of the generator as string : "running", "dead" or "suspended".

-.. js:function:: generator.weakref()
+.. sq:function:: generator.weakref()

 returns a weak reference to the object.

-.. js:function:: generator.tostring()
+.. sq:function:: generator.tostring()

 returns the string "(generator : pointer)".